students gathered

 Why study this subject?

-As a Social Worker you’ll be aware of the impact of social issues including poverty, deprivation and exclusion.
+As a Social Worker you’ll be aware of the impact social issues including poverty, deprivation, and exclusion have on your work.
 Social Workers aim to work in partnership with individuals and families to find solutions to unique problems.
-They also work towards improving quality of life.
+They also work towards improving quality of life for those in their care.

 The choice to become a Social Worker shouldn’t be taken lightly.
 We welcome students who are committed to their future career and determined to make a difference to the lives of others.